ICanBoogie/Validate/README.md

 	- [TimeZone][], `timezone`: Validates that a value is a valid time zone.
 	- [URL][], `url`: Validates that a value is a valid URL.

+The following example demonstrates how data may be validated:

 ```php
 <?php